51 minutes ago | By Erin Rechner

 Jul 27, 2017

-If you’re honest your habit of checking Susan Miller’s Astrology Zone used to be a little secret, something that gave you a sudden thrill but you couldn’t talk about because no one else would understand.
-Similarly if you like crystals, and could tell the difference between the Rose Quartz and Black Tourmaline stones, you were labelled as a bit quirky.
-Crystals, tarot, sage and Reiki were not mainstream dinner table conversations, they happened in secret.
+If you’re honest, your habit of checking Susan Miller’s Astrology Zone used to be a little secret, something that gave you a sudden thrill but you couldn’t talk about it, because no one else would understand.
+Similarly, if you like crystals, and could tell the difference between the Rose Quartz and Black Tourmaline stones, you were labelled as a bit quirky.
+Crystals, tarot, sage and Reiki were not mainstream dinner table conversations; they happened in secret.
 But as we’ve been tracking the wellness movement, there’s no denying that things are changing.

 Having studied astrology, Ruby saw the value of trusting your intuition and having a tarot reader in your little black book, the way you might have a doctor or chiropractor, because all parts of yourself need tending to.
 “Through my studies I was reintroduced to these fascinating subjects, but the way it was presented was so uncool and crusty.
 I found it fascinating, yet I struggled to understand why there wasn’t a place presenting this in a cool way.
 So like an editor, I started working with different contributors to create The Numinous.
 I also knew a lot of people in the fashion industry in particular who had a psychic, who all read Susan Miller’s horoscopes.
 So I wanted to rebrand it because I didn’t like being seen as a weirdo for liking these topics, and I knew there was a demand for this way of thinking.”